My name is Gordon Baker and my shootin friends call me by my SAS handle, Will Hangfire.

 When I took it out to shoot off a bench rest I was pleasantly surprised to be able to print a moa group or better at 100 yards with factory ammo.
 The ammunition was very expensive for my budget so I studied up on reloading and began experimenting with reloads until I had developed a load that would print almost ½ moa.
 I understood how accurate that was but I didn’t quite appreciate the fact I was archiving that kind of accuracy from a budget production hunting rifle.

 In a short time wood chucks almost became extinct around those parts.
 I would drive around the back roads in my old Volkswagen Van watching for chucks and when I spotted one I would stop and shoot from the berm or sometimes from inside the van.
 The longest shot I recall was about 300 yards shooting up a 15 degree hill.

-A fella I worked with was a part-time gunsmith as well as a tool maker and he use to invite me up to his place to shoot.
+A fella I worked with was a part-time gunsmith as well as a tool maker and he used to invite me up to his place to shoot.
 He had a nice 100 yard range set up with a very sturdy bench.
-Herman was a pretty good shot and a good gunsmith.
+Herman was a pretty good shot and a good part-time gunsmith.
 I learned a lot about firearms from Herman.

 The farmer pointed out a chuck that was about 60 yards away and said there’s one for you to start with.
 I took a standing rest off of the swing set post and touched off a shot.
 To my embarrassment the chuck just stood there on his hind legs looking at us!
-I fired another shot and the same thing.
+I fired another shot and the same results.
 The farmer said “ya missed again!”
 Herman said “no he didn’t, his bullet never got that far.”

 Herman knocked off two or three chucks with his .257 Roberts before we called it a day.